eslint/eslint/docs/src/use/migrate-to-9.0.0.md

 ## <a name="no-inner-declarations"></a> `no-inner-declarations` has a new default behavior with a new option

-ESLint v9.0.0 introduces a new option in `no-inner-declarations` rule called `blockScopeFunctions` which by default allows block-level `functions` in strict mode when `languageOptions.ecmaVersion` is set to `2015` or above.
+ESLint v9.0.0 introduces a new option in `no-inner-declarations` rule called `blockScopeFunctions` which by default allows block-level `function`s in strict mode when `languageOptions.ecmaVersion` is set to `2015` or above.

 ```js
 /*eslint no-inner-declarations: "error"*/